fioncat/kube-ansible/README.md

     version: "1.2.0"

 apiserver:
-  # The access address of the APIServer, generally a load balancer address.
+  # For accessing the API server within the cluster, usually a load balancer address or DNS.
-  # If keepalived is used, it will exist as a VIP.
-Can only be accessed within
+  # If Keepalived is enabled, it will be used as a keepalived VIP.
-  # nodes.
   endpoint: "6.0.0.6"

   # Whether to enable keepalived.
 If the number of control-planes is fixed, it
   # is strongly recommended to enable it.
   # If there is a future need to increase the number of control-planes, it is
-  # recommended to disable it and use an independent load balancer.
+  # recommended to disable it and use an independent load balancer instead.
   # Note that once enabled, the endpoint will become a VIP and can only be used
   # within the cluster nodes.
 If external access to the APIServer is required,
   # please install an independent load balancer.